AircraftAnorak/M0KRH/index.md

 This website is intended to document my projects for future reference and for others to browse through, hopefully inspired!

-Really interested in learning about mm wave frequencies, satcom and radar - hoping to use/build lots of equipment surrounding those topics.
+Really interested in learning about microwave, satcom and radar - hoping to use/build lots of equipment surrounding those topics.